-Not applicable.

-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis ?
-Not applicable.
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

 How does the designated index differ from a relevant broad market index?
-Not applicable.

 Where can the methodology used for the calculation of the designated index be found?
-Not applicable.
-When e can I find more product-specific information online?